 SAVED BY AN ICE AXE

-This was on the N ridge ascending Ben Hope, many winters ago.
+This was on the NE ridge ascending Ben Hope, many winters ago.
 There was a steep section in the way.
 Realising that I might slip, I had the ice axe ready to arrest my fall.
 Just as well I did because I did slip and the ice axe definitely saved me.
 I was shocked and shaken but soon recovered sufficiently to climb away onto safer ground where I thankfully collapsed into the snow to eat my lunch.
 I then retreated back to the car that was my base camp.
 The next day, I climbed Ben Hope successfully from the south in cloud and snow.

 emails from 10 January 2008:-